Luxuse/NewCrc/README.md

 note : ia use in code
 ## Roadmap

-Fix crc32c and add SHA512 support fix GUI block thread and add other hash
+add SHA512 support fix GUI block thread and add other hash

 ## Usage